montefiore-institute/hypothesis/examples/workflow/README.md

 A demo workflow to created batched simulations for a train and test dataset.
 Followed up by a merge operation.

-This workflow is not executed through the `hypothesis` CLI tool.
+This workflow is not executed through the `hypothesis` CLI tool, i.e., using the local backend.
+As indicated below, it is possible to immediately call `python simulate.py --local` to execute the workflow on your local machine, or on Slurm using `python simulate.py --slurm`.
+As indicated in `simulate.py`, this requires some code however.

 ```console
 you@local:~ $ python simulate.py -h